kraken55/kraken55.github.io/_posts/2025-11-14-multiplication.markdown

 \\[a + 0 = a\\]
 Of course, since addition is commutative, I could have also said
 \\[0 + a = a\\]
 since the order doesn't matter 😉.
+We know that addition is commutative, so we can write it either way.

 Is there a number with a similar property for multiplication?
 One that doesn't change the value of the multiplicand?
 Yeah, there is one.
 And it's *one*.